The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-As for the Swap Monte Carlo results, we ran the simulation until the potential energy reached an asymptotic value indicating equilibrium has been attained (see SI).
-This was done for temperatures as low as ${T \geq 0.22}$, the equilibration time for even lower temperatures being unreasonably long.
-The resulting potential energies are shown in Fig.~2 left panel and can be compared to those of molecular dynamics.
-We should stress that the computation time needed to equilibrate the system at a given $T$ with the Swap Monte Carlo technique was much shorter than the time spent for the standard molecular dynamics method, in particular for the lower temperatures.
+As for the Swap Monte Carlo results, the arrival to equilibrium was assessed by testing the attainment of a canonical energy distribution as described below (cf. Fig.~\ref{eq_check} lower panel).
+This was done for temperatures as low as ${T = 0.22}$, the equilibration time for even lower temperatures being unreasonably long.
+Additionally we include ${T=0.20}$ in the equilibration analysis to illustrate the failure of equilibration.
+The resulting potential energies are shown in Fig.~\ref{eq_check} upper panel and can be compared to those of molecular dynamics.

-For the study of the static lengthscale below it is crucial that we check that our system is indeed eqilibrated for $T\ge 0.22$.
-For this purpose, we follow the procedure described in Ref. \cite{00YK} and collapse the probability distribution of the potential energy $P(U,T)$ for different temperatures on the probability distribution of a reference temperature ${T_0=0.30}$.
-The procedure is explained in the SI.
-The excellent collapse seen in the right panel of Fig. 2 confirms that the Swap Monte Carlo technique allows us to equilibrate the system at $T \ge 0.22$.
-While a decrease in temperature from $T=0.28$ to $T=0.22$ does not seem impressive to the uninitiated eye, we will show now that it has a major effect on the typical length.
+For the study of the static lengthscale below it is crucial to ascertain that our system is indeed equilibrated for $T\ge 0.22$.
+For this purpose, we follow Ref.~\cite{00YK} and collapse the probability distribution of the potential energy $P(U,T)$ for different temperatures on the probability distribution of a reference temperature ${T_0=0.30}$.
+The energy distribution is rescaled according to